kittymmeow/pixel-basic/README.md

 some applications (such as OBS text sources) cannot utilize font weight to modify text display, therefore i have also provided separate font files for each glyph design in the "single" directory

+## filetypes
+for local installation, use the otf files. for web use, use woff2.

 ## restrictions and issue resolution
 no usage restrictions. this font was made for personal use so there may be issues or quirks, breaking issues i can try my best to fix but some things may be beyond my skill level